Taritsyn/JSMin.NET/NuGet/readme.txt

 ﻿

    ----------------------------------------------------------------------
-                   README file for JSMin for .Net v1.0.1
+                 README file for JSMin for .Net v1.0.1 RC 1

    ----------------------------------------------------------------------